 "No, no, Father," said Moody's son, "you are dreaming."
 "I am not dreaming," replied Moody.
 "I have been within the gates.
 I have seen the children's faces."
 His last words were, "This is my triumph; this is my coronation day!
 It is glorious!"

 Thomas Edison, the great scientific genius who was not given to idle words, in his dying moments, said to his wife and doctor, "It is beautiful over there."

-The day before Graham died he went into a coma.
-Jenny, his wife, was with him.
-Jenny reported to me that while still in the coma, though gravely weakened in body, without any warning Graham seemed strangely energized as he suddenly sat bolt upright in bed and, turning his face heavenward, reached up with open arms as if being greeted by someone only he could see.
+The day before my friend died, he went into a coma.
+His wife was with him.
+She reported to me that while still in the coma, though gravely weakened in body, without any warning her husband seemed strangely energized as he suddenly sat bolt upright in bed and, turning his face heavenward, reached up with open arms as if being greeted by someone only he could see.
 A moment later his body slumped back lifeless.
-Graham was gone.
-Jenny also said, "Immediately following, a great sense of peace and divine presence filled the entire house."
+He was gone.
+She also said, "Immediately following, a great sense of peace and divine presence filled the entire house."

-How different compared to the experience I had with Rosemary who also died of cancer.
+How different compared to the experience I had with a woman who also died of cancer.
 I was asked to visit her in the hospital.
-As far as I know Rosemary was not a Christian and was terrified of dying.
+As far as I know she was not a Christian and was terrified of dying.
 She sat in a chair night and day, refusing to lie down for fear she would go to sleep and never wake up again.